Golf - Meaning of Word Golf

 It is now generally accepted that the 'golf' is derived from an old word meaning 'club', though this in turn may have older cognate roots dating back to ancient times.

 The first documented mention of the word 'golf' is in Edinburgh on 6th March 1457, when King James II banned 'ye golf', in an attempt to encourage archery practice, which was being neglected.

-The terms golf, colf, kolf and chole which were the names for a variety of medieval stick and ball games in Britain and in continental Europe.
-They are all clearly derived from a common word in a pre-modern European language, following Grimm's grammatical law that details the clear phonetic similarities of these words.
+The terms golf, colf, kolf and chole which were the names for a variety of medieval 'stick and ball' games in Britain and in continental Europe.
+They are commonly believed to be derived from a pre-modern European language term, following Grimm's grammatical law that details the clear phonetic similarities of these words.
 Golf, colf, kolf and chole are all presumed to have originally meant 'club' and are associated with the Middle High German word for club, 'kolbe', (Der Kolben), and the Dutch word 'kolven' for the game of modern kolf.
 The history in the Rules of Thistle Golf Club documented this origin as far back as 1824.

 In 1636, David Wedderburn, a Latin master in Aberdeen, used the word 'Baculus', which is Latin for 'club' as the title for his 'Vocabula', listing Latin terms for golf, which supports this derivation.
 The Vocabula gives us the first unambiguous mention of the golf hole in Scotland.